niklasjohannes/website/content/home/about.md

 # About

-I'm a PhD candidate at the Behavioural Science Institute, Radboud University, Nijmegen.
-My main research interests concern mobile technologies, in particular the effects of permanent availability via smartphones.
-At the same time, I'm a strong supporter of preregistration and Open Science.

-The PhD project deals with the effects of smartphone use on cognitive processes and the question if and how these effects might occur.
-I mostly conduct laboratory experiments, surveys, as well as field studies combining experience sampling and smartphone logging.
-My supervisors are [Harm Veling] (https://harmveling.wordpress.com/) and [Moniek Buijzen] (https://www.ru.nl/personen/buijzen-m/).

-Currently, I'm visiting the [Healthy Cognition Lab] (healthycognitionlab.org/) at the School of Psychology at University of Glasgow.
+I'm a Postdoc in the [Healthy Cognition Lab] (healthycognitionlab.org/) at the University of Glasgow.
+Under the supervision of [Esther Papies](https://www.gla.ac.uk/schools/psychology/staff/estherpapies/), I investigate cognitive processes underlying health behavior and behavior change.

+In parallel, I'm currently preparing to defend my PhD thesis from Behavioural Science Institute, Radboud University, Nijmegen.
+My thesis investigates effects of mobile technologies on performance and well-being.
+In my research, I follow Open Science practices.
+That means I preregister all studies and make materials, data, and analyses publicly available.